-Do not run engine indoors.
-Even if you try to ventilate engine exhaust with fans or open windows and doors, carbon monoxide can rapidly reach dangerous levels.
+- Do not run engine indoors.
+Even if you try to ventilate engine exhaust with fans or open windows and doors, carbon monoxide can rapidly reach dangerous levels. - Do not run engine in poorly ventilated or partially enclosed areas such as barns, garages, or carports.